• Home

 Can I make this in the slow cooker?

-Yes — it’s actually great in the crockpot.
-Brown and drain the beef first (don’t skip this step, even for the slow cooker), then add everything to the slow cooker and cook on low for 6–8 hours or high for 3–4 hours.
+Yes, it’s actually really good in the crockpot.
+Before putting it in the slow cooker, pan-brown the beef (don’t skip this step, even for the slow cooker), and then add all the ingredients to the slow cooker.
+Cook on low for 6-8 hours or on high for 3-4 hours.
+It thickens up and develops a deep flavor from the long cook time.
+If you can manage it, the low setting is preferable.

 How do I make it spicier?